lytedev/lytedev.github.io/content/blog/ecto-reflection-for-simple-admin-crud-forms.md

 def admin_editable_fields(_s), do: @editable_associations
 ```

+You could use this *and* define the implementation for `Any` *and* use the
+aforementioned schema reflection and get the best of both worlds!

 Anyways, I have a billion ideas on how to extend this basic concept.
 Hopefully
 you can implement your own admin interface without writing a form for every
 single schema you have, too!
 Ahh, simplicity.